 CNS infections typically depress the level of consciousness (see the ENLS protocol Coma).
-Infants may be lethargic, stop eating, and become irritable.
+Neonates may be lethargic, stop eating, and become irritable, have pale or marble skin and hypo or hypertonia.
+As an individual ages, children may have symptoms more defined than a neonate such as headache, nausea, vomiting, seizures.
 Adults typically become somnolent then stuporous.
+Adults may also have more specific signs such as neck stiffness and fever.
 Delirium is common with the chief objective sign of inattentiveness (can't repeat back serial digits).
 Sepsis can compound the mental status if significant hypotension is present.
 Elderly patients or patients with pre-existing neurological conditions may become agitated and combative.